Chris Rea: 2006–2015: Continuation of blues albums and tours

-In February 2008, Rea released The Return of the Fabulous Hofner Bluenotes, dedicated to the 1960s Höfner guitars, with 38 tracks on three CDs and two 10" vinyl records - the vinyl replicated the tracks contained on the first CD of the set.
+In February 2008, Rea released The Return of the Fabulous Hofner Bluenotes, dedicated to the 1960s Höfner guitars, with 38 tracks on three CDs and two 10" vinyl records – the vinyl replicated the tracks contained on the first CD of the set.
 The box set also included a hardback book of his paintings along with period photos.
 The release of the album was followed by a European tour, visiting various venues across the UK, including the Royal Albert Hall in London.
 Part of the tour was recorded and released as a live DVD and his first live album, The Road to Hell & Back, to positive reviews.

 Rea released the compilation Still So Far to Go in October 2009 which contained some of his best known (and lesser known) hits over the last thirty years as well as songs from his "blues" period.
 Two new songs were included, "Come So Far, Yet Still So Far to Go" and the ballad "Valentino".
 The album reached No. 8 and was certified Gold by the BPI.
 Rea started the European tour called "Still So Far to Go" in January 2010.
 His special guest on stage was Irish musician Paul Casey.
 The tour ended on 5 April at Waterfront Hall in Belfast.
 In September 2011 Santo Spirito Blues box set was released.
-The set contained two feature-length films on one DVD written and directed by Rea along with three accompanying CDs - two of which featured the music from the DVDs and the third being a stripped back version of the related studio album.
+The set contained two feature-length films on one DVD written and directed by Rea along with three accompanying CDs – two of which featured the music from the DVDs and the third being a stripped back version of the related studio album.
 Shortly after this release, in October and November, Rea underwent two surgical procedures.
 On 3 February 2012 the Santo Spirito Tour started at Congress Center Hamburg in Hamburg, Germany, with additional visits to Poland, Russia, Ukraine, Hungary, Switzerland, Netherlands, Belgium and France.
 The United Kingdom part of the tour commenced in the middle of March and finished on 5 April at Hammersmith Apollo in London.

 November 2014 saw Rea embark on a European tour called The Last Open Road Tour, with the UK part of the tour commencing on 1 December in Manchester and ending on 20 December in London.
-He also performed at the 2014 Montreux Jazz Festival.
+He also performed for the fifth time in his career at the Montreux Jazz Festival.